domeengine/dome/docs/modules/graphics.md

 Draw a filled circle, centered at co-ordinates (_x_, _y_), with a radius _r_, in the color _c_.

 #### `static cls() `
 This clears the canvas fully, to black.
+This ignores the `Canvas.offset` command.

 #### `static cls(c: Color) `
 This clears the canvas fully, to the color _c_.
+This ignores the `Canvas.offset` command.

 #### `static draw(object: Drawable, x: Number, y: Number) `
 This method is syntactic sugar, to draw objects with a "draw(x: Number, y: Number)" method.